 a journal of one’s own, a text dedicated to mary, margaret, valentine, alice, paula, maria and all the other women

-cristina duarte Queer paper gardens or The wildlife of symbols Vol. V Fundacao EDP 2013
+by cristina duarte, in Queer paper gardens or The wildlife of symbols Vol. V Fundacao EDP 2013

 tuesday, 30th of april 2013